I don’t think mediation will work for us.

 Doubt is common.

-However, over two thirds of the people who mediate small claims cases `reach agreement on all or most of the issues.
+However, over 70% of the people who mediate in divorce or custody cases reach agreement on all or most of the issues.
 Most of them are surprised.

 Skepticism and doubt are common initially.
-But they don’t predict what will happen, since so many people reach agreement.
+But they don’t predict what will happen, since over 70% reach agreement on some or all issues.